The Discovery of Spoken Language

 —Michael Studdert-Kennedy, Haskins Laboratories

-—Peter D. Eimas, Professor, Department of Cognitive and Linguistic Sciences, Brown University
+—Peter D. Eimas, Brown University

 —Robert E. Remez, Professor of Psychology, Barnard College